 16. As noted, most of these items are defaulted by the Menu Category.
 However, you should review the settings.
 There are additional items off screen, so don’t forget to scroll up.

 17. You can tap Menu Category to change the item to another category.

 18. Tap Sales Category to assign this item to a new Sales Category.

-19. By default, the item’s chit will print to the printer(s) specified in the menu category setting.
-If you need to specify a unique printer, tap Printers and set it up here.
+19. By default, the item’s kitchen ticket will print to the printer(s) specified in the menu category setting.
+For example, a beer menu item under a Beer menu category will print to whatever ticket printer was assigned to the Beer menu category.
+If you need to specify a unique printer for this particular menu item, tap Printers and set it up here.
 For example, you have a sushi category and most items go to the sushi bar but a few items are cooked and need to go to the kitchen.
 You can also select multiple printers.
 For example, if an item requires some kitchen prep and some sushi bar prep.

 20. If you need this item to go to a Kitchen Display System (KDS) that is different from the menu category default, tap Kitchen Displays and select which configured KDS this item should go to.
 You can select multiple KDSs if necessary.
 However, the separate KDSs will not talk to each other.
 If you fire or close a chit on one KDS, the other KDS will not reflect the activity.

 21. If you need this item to print on its own chit, slide the Print on Separate Chit/Ticket item to the green position.